What happens when you don’t have a solid sales enablement strategy?

 It lets you pre-configure and customize quotes with ease, so you can present the right offering to prospects, quickly and easily.

-Use tools such as your CRM or other sales enablement software to create a centralized content location for all your up-to-date training and coaching documents.
+Use tools like your CRM or other sales enablement software to create a centralized content location for all your up-to-date training and coaching documents.

 This way, you can keep your content library updated with market and industry changes, together with changes to your organization’s ICPs.